Telegram has raised an initial $850M for its billion-dollar ICO

 Telegram CEO Durov did not reply to an emailed request for comment at the time of writing.

 Either way, the sale promises to be the largest ICO seen to date.
-The pre-sale figure alone tops all over ICOs held by some margin.
+The pre-sale figure alone tops all other ICOs held by some margin.

+The sale represents the first outside investment in Telegram, which has been self-funded by Durov and his older brother Nikolai, who founded VKontakte, the social networking site often referred to as ‘Russia’s Facebook.’
+The duo fled Russia in 2014 after a fall-out with investors, who they claim had links to the government, and they later set up Telegram.

 Demand around the token sale has been unprecedented, primarily because of Telegram’s unique position within the crypto community.
 Its messaging app is used by the majority of ICO projects, with its group feature particularly popular among crypto watchers — that includes more shady elements such as ‘pump and dump’ scammers.

-Quartz recently reported that pre-sale investors are selling their allocation for upwards of double the price, while a bevy scammers set up fake websites and campaigns to cash in on the hype, as TechCrunch wrote last month.
+Quartz recently reported that pre-sale investors are selling their allocation for upwards of double the price, while others had stayed away from the sale out of caution.
+There has certainly been hype, with a bevy scammers setting up fake websites and campaigns to cash in on the interest, as TechCrunch wrote last month.

 As for the project itself, Telegram is aiming to develop a series of services alongside its messaging app, including: